 But in the last twenty years, conspiracy theory has become a central theme to a great deal of society’s problems.
 Racism, misogyny, destructive nationalism – conspiracy theory is a core part of the belief system of all the purveyors of these ills.
 The same conspiracy fog that makes it hard to separate fact from speculation is now enveloping much more important topics than what happened to Elvis.
 It’s no longer funny because it’s massively damaging.

 And so the 3rd episode of Crime Scene was particularly off-putting because it gave equal airtime and legitimacy to wildly speculative conspiracy as it did to confirmed fact.
 It also sympathetically portrayed these "Internet sleuths" (read: conspiracy theorists) in all their narcissistic glory.
-It was really irritating to see these assholes making a "pilgrimage" to the Hotel Cecil, smiling vacuously for their cell phone cameras while sneaking into Elisa’s room or riding the elevator where she was last seen alive.
+It was really irritating to see these assholes making a "pilgrimage" to the Hotel Cecil, smiling vacuously for their selfies while sneaking into Elisa’s room or riding the elevator where she was last seen alive.
 And it was infuriating to listen to them throw out baseless theories about what happened to her, while knowing that her grieving parents were in desperate need of authoritative, fact-based answers.

 And I’ve been dwelling on another obvious but unsettling aspect to it.
-The documentary mined the same exploitative material as these conspiracy nimrods.
+The documentary mined the same exploitative material as these conspiracy assholes.
 In fact, it strip-mined that material, playing up the luridness in an effort to extract as much creepiness, mystery, and drama as possible to tell a good story, as if the basic facts weren't enough.
 Crime Scene at least had the dignity to shut down all the reckless conspiracy mongering in the final episode and just focus on the documented facts and the sad, logical explanation for those facts.
 And the final act did tie the story back to an innocent but troubled young woman.
 But not before squeezing every bit of salaciousness possible in the previous three episodes.

 Finally, I was confronted with my own role in this crap.
 Watching the documentary fed my own morbid fascination with "the story".
-Maybe I had the decency not to make a hobby out of it and plan my vacations around it like these Internet sleuth cretins, but there’s no denying I shared their fascination.
+Maybe I had the decency not to make a hobby out of it and plan my vacations around it like these Internet sleuths, but there’s no denying I shared their fascination.
 I felt like I needed a shower after watching Crime Scene and it's made me seriously question my choices.

 For a few hours of cheap, low-grade entertainment, a family went through worse pain than any people should ever have to endure, an innocent person was mercilessly bullied and harassed, and a young woman lost her life.
 And it all happened.
 For real.